 Description

-The usual dosage 1 – 3 daily with meals (30mg of B6 from 50mg pyridoxal 5′-phosphate) + 100mg of magnesium glycinate chelate per capsule
+The usual dosage is 1 – 3 capsules spread throughout the day & taken with a meal (30mg of B6 from 50mg pyridoxal 5′-phosphate) + 100mg of magnesium glycinate chelate per capsule

 Vitamin B6 is involved in the following metabolic processes: